narengan/cis/cli/cli-tls.md

                                        `false`.

    `--tls-1-2-only value:`  Specify whether Crypto TLS 1.2 feature is enable for your domain.
 Enabling this
-                                       feature will prevent use of previous versions.
+                                       feature prevents use of previous versions.
 Valid values are `on` and `off`.

    `--tls-1-3 value:`  Specify whether Crypto TLS 1.3 feature is enabled for your domain.
 Valid values are `on` and
                                `off`.